Tharsanan1/ContactManager/README.md

 # ContactManager
 Android application for converting pictures of visiting card to digital cards and manage them in a easier way.
-Please check the Documentation folder to get more details about the application and project development.
+Please check the Documents folder to get more details about the application and project development.